Zane-Liao/Zane-Liao/README.md

 - Working from home
 - Love life, love music, love truth and the world, and think deeply
 - I am interested in AI, but I don’t necessarily need to become something.
 I just want to learn and understand it.
+- I love Computer systems and some security.
-- I like to explore things and love the world
+- I like to explore things and love the world.
 - Goal -> Digital nomad, entrepreneurship

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zane-Liao&layout=compact)